 The previous literature on migration in China has largely focused on the impact of current hukou status (rural, mixed, or urban) on various socio-economic outcomes (e.g., Roberts, 1997; Wang et al., 2002), and on how people with rural hukou achieve hukou conversion (Wu and Treiman, 2004).
 Some studies have examined the impact of social origins (rural, mixed, or urban status at childhood) on schooling (Liang and Chen, 2007; Wu and Zhang, 2010; Treiman, 2012) and subsequent life chances (Treiman, 2012).
-However, little attention has been paid to the link between social origins and rural-to-urban hukou conversion or to outcomes of hukou status for those from different social origins.
+However, little attention has been paid to the link between social origins and rural to urban hukou conversion or to outcomes of hukou status for those from different social origins.

 Although most of those who successfully convert from rural to urban hukou do this by their own efforts (Wu and Treiman, 2004), a non-trivial fraction of hukou converters are granted urban status (in exchange for giving up their rural land-use rights) because their village is incorporated into an adjacent city or has become large enough to be reclassified as a town (Chan, 2010).
-In this analysis, we use the term "individual hukou conversions" for conversions that are due to individual attributes, and use the term "collective hukou conversions" for conversions that are due to the incorporation of villages into urban areas.
-The consequences of individual vs. collective conversions are understudied, but may also reflect the contrast between state policy and personal attributes.
-Zheng (Unpublished results) noticed such a contrast and examined the earnings attainment of rural migrants, selected hukou converters, incorporated hukou converters, and local workers in urban China.
+In this analysis, we use the term "individual hukou conversions" for conversions that are due to individual attributes, and use the term "collective hukou conversions" for conversions that are due to individual attributes, and use the term "collective vs. individual conversions are understudied, but may reflect the contrast between state policy and personal attributes.
+Zheng (unpublished results) noticed such a contrast and examined the earnings attainments of rural migrants, individual ("selected") hukou converters, collective ("incorporated") hukou converters, and workers with local origins in urban China.
 Her focus was on comparisons between different types of hukou converters as well as between urban natives and rural migrants.
-However, to better our understanding of the consequences of hukou conversion for socio-economic achievement and other aspects of wellbeing, we need to compare hukou converters to urban natives.
+However, to further understanding of the consequences of hukou conversion for so-cio-economic achievement and other aspects of wellbeing, we need to compare hukou converters to urban natives.

 This paper aims to fill these gaps.
-Using nationally representative data from the 2008 Chinese General Social Survey (CGSS) and the 2008 Internal Migration and Health in China (IMHC) survey (Treiman, 2008), we examine how social origins affect the determinants and consequences of hukou conversion from rural to urban status.
-In examining the effect of social origins, we highlight how institutional arrangements and personal experience matter differently for the determinants of rural-to-urban hukou conversion and the consequences of conversion.
-We first contrast rural and mixed origins among rural people, to examine the advantage of urban vs. rural childhood experience in determining the likelihood of hukou conversion.
+Using nationally representative data from the 2008 Chinese General Social Survey (CGSS) and the 2008 Internal Migration and Health in China (IMHC) survey, we examine how social origins affect the determinants and consequences of hukou conversion from rural to urban status.
+In examining the effect of social origins, we highlight how institutional arrangements and personal experience matter differently for the determinants of rural to urban hukou conversion and the consequences of conversion.
+We first contrast urban vs. rural childhood experience among those with rural-hukou origins in determining the likelihood of hukou conversion.
 Then among current urban hukou holders, we compare four groups-individual hukou converters with rural and mixed origins, collective converters, and people with urban origins-to explore to what extent social origins continue to matter after an urban hukou is attained.
-A distinctive aspect of our analysis is our focus on the contrast between collective and individual hukou conversion, both as outcomes in the analysis of the determinants of hukou conversion, and as determinants in the analysis of the consequences of hukou conversion.
+A distinctive aspect of our analysis